Updated 5 December 2019

 Eat like a Queen

-Mary Eats Cake in Montrose is offering High Teas all weekend with delicious house baked goodies by Patissier Jess and personally blended teas by Tea Sommelier Sarah.
+Mary Eats Cake in Montrose is offering High Teas all weekend with delicious house baked goodies by Patissier Jess and personally blended teas by a Tea Sommelier.
 Raise a pinky finger and nibble on delicate cucumber sangers, while toasting all the good things in life.
 Queens like you need a good birthday celebration.
 You’re worth it.

 Walk the high road in the Ranges in less than an hour